sharonlimty/cycleGAN/README.md

-## TIPP Capstone Project in collabaration with Glee Trees Pte Ltd.
+## TIPP Capstone Project in collaboration with Glee Trees Pte Ltd

-### An article I've wrote and published on Towards Data Science: CycleGAN as a Denoising Engine for OCR Images
+### An article I've wrote and published on Towards Data Science:

+### CycleGAN as a Denoising Engine for OCR Images